gretazas/inspa/README.md

 # Code

 Inspiration for the project came from my daughter.
-Hope website would be helpful to some one.
+She has anxiety.
+Hope website would be helpful to many people.

 **[Code explained in detail](./functions.md)**